kaushik-3009/DocSync/README.md

 - Append-only operations, snapshots, version history, and restore
 - Comments, @mentions, search, link previews, and PDF export jobs
 - Rate limiting, structured logs, metrics, and OpenTelemetry tracing
-- Graceful capability degradation when optional infrastructure is unavailable
+- Graceful degradation when optional infrastructure is unavailable

+The important behavior is not just “two browsers can type at once.”
+A disconnected client can reconnect and catch up from a version vector; a page can move between server replicas without sticky sessions; and a raw client update still passes through server-side authorization and validation.

 ## Architecture